Itsssnori/hello-github/README.md

 # hello-github
-This is my first use and edit using github.
-I purposely recorded this so that if a time comes when I'm already good at progammming, I can look back and appreciate how far I progressed.
+This is my first time using and editing GitHub.
+I purposely recorded this so that when the time comes that I’m already good at programming, I can look back and appreciate how far I’ve progressed.
 Everyone is welcome!